 If you travel on a budget but you still want to be comfortable during your 3 nights in Barcelona, consider these hostels and budget accommodations.

-Hostal La Palmera is located just off Las Ramblas but offers bright twin rooms with shared facilities for €45 a room, or doubles with private ensuite of €60 a night.
+Hostal La Palmera is located just off Las Ramblas but offers bright twin rooms with shared facilities for €45 a room, or doubles with a private ensuite of €60 a night.
 Check all rates here.

 Mid-Range Hotels in Barcelona with value for money